ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

    #### Unsupported Amazon States Language features

-    The following features are not supported for Amazon States Language (Floe):
+    The following features of Amazon States Language are not supported by Floe:
     - Map State Fields:
       - ItemReader
       - ItemSelector/ItemBatcher